ULEZ – The Ultimate Guide

 This will generally apply to hybrids too.
 Only pure electric cars are guaranteed to be exempt from ULEZ charges, but modern hybrid cars should meet the same emissions standards as petrol models.

 To be eligible for a discount, your hybrid needs to be capable of covering 20 miles on purely electric power as a minimum.
-We advice you double check the specific make and model you’re interested in to be sure.
+We advise you double-check the specific make and model you’re interested in to be sure.

 But the cars to avoid if you live or travel into London regularly are diesels.
 To avoid the ULEZ charge, any diesel car needs to meet the latest Euro 6 emission limits, which came into force from September 2015.

-It’s worth checking specific models with older cars, as Euro 6 diesels sold before September 2015 include examples from Audi, BMW, Citroen, Mazda, Mercedes, Mini, Peugeot, Vauxhall, Volkswagen and Volvo.
+It’s worth checking specific older model cars too, as Euro 6 diesels sold before September 2015 include examples from; Audi, BMW, Citroen, Mazda, Mercedes, Mini, Peugeot, Vauxhall, Volkswagen, and Volvo.
 So it’s worth checking before you buy or sell your car.

-With the ULEZ area expanding in 2021, it’s worth thinking about how to save when you’re buying your next car.
-And if you already live in the Congestion Charge zone, your resident exemption will also end in 2021.
+With the ULEZ area expanding in October, it’s worth thinking about how to save when you’re buying your next car.
+And if you already live in the Congestion Charge zone, your resident exemption will also end this year.

 To avoid any charge in the Ultra Low Emissions Zone (and avoid the Congestion Charge at the same time), you’ll need to meet the standards, and also be capable of driving on pure electric power for at least 20 miles minimum.

 Fortunately, the choice of electric cars is increasing all the time.
 So there are a number of options for a car buyer to choose from, depending on your needs.

 We’ve created a Guide to Electric Cars to explain all the details about buying, selling, and living with an alternative fuel vehicle.